Skip to main content

 HashedHubPseudonymPackage

-Returned (in sealed form) by phc::user::HhppEP, needed for hub::EnterCompleteEP.
+Returned (signed) by phc::user::HhppEP, needed for hub::EnterCompleteEP.

 PolymorphicPseudonymPackage